Menu

 UNESCO135M Years Old

-One of Earth’s oldest rainforests — 135+ million years.
-Daintree River cruises, Mossman Gorge, and Cape Tribulation where reef meets rainforest.
-Traditional Kuku Yalanji guided walks available.
+One of Earth's oldest rainforests — 135+ million years.
+Daintree River crocodile cruises, Mossman Gorge swimming (Eastern Kuku Yalanji country), and Cape Tribulation where reef meets rainforest.
+Guided walks with Traditional Owners available.

 Explore Daintree